startgithubpro/testchange/README.txt

 Good Night!!
-I`m Mohammad Nazari, and in this file I want show you an exam from proxy design pattern. :)
+I`m , and in this file I want show you an exam from proxy design pattern. :)

 Follow Me :)